In a perfect world, achieving optimal weight and wellness is simple: eat just enough whole foods.

 ✖️Uncontrollable food cravings

 ✖️An insatiable appetite

 We need to address that before focusing on the basics.
 That’s where intermittent fasting for metabolic flexibility comes in.
-In this post, I will go over the basics of how you can use intermittent fasting for metabolic flexibility.
-Then, I will explain what resources you can take advantage of on my website to get started.
+In this post, I will review the basics of intermittent fasting for metabolic flexibility.
+Then, I will explain what resources you can use on my website to get started.

 What Is Metabolic Flexibility